 Nominated Awards

-The judges are looking for nominees who demonstrate these qualities and more, who make a significant and positive impact in their organisations.
-They are looking for evidence of why nominees are destined to get to the top of the profession, and why in particular this is the year they should win an award.
+The judges are looking for nominees who embody these qualities and more, making a notable and positive impact in their organisations.
+They will look for evidence of why nominees are destined to get to the top of the profession, and why in particular this is the year they should win an award.

-This award recognises those individuals who have made a positive and sustained contribution, who have gone above and beyond to encourage, support and raise awareness of good governance.
-They may have built powerful relationships with a variety of stakeholders, or taken on a high-profile project that had a materially positive impact, or demonstrated effective leadership in the achievement of departmental and organisational objectives.
+This award recognises those individuals who have made a positive and sustained impact, going above and beyond to encourage, support and raise awareness of good governance.
+They may have built powerful relationships with a variety of stakeholders or taken on a high-profile project that had a materially positive impact or demonstrated effective leadership in the achievement of departmental and organisational objectives.

 This award recognises company secretarial and governance teams who have demonstrated excellent collaboration, who have brought out the best from team members and developed effective, innovative ways of working.
 They will have a strong sense of team identity, an understanding of their common purpose, good internal communications and clear and complementary skills and roles.
 Above all, they will share a clear focus on the delivery of organisational and team goals.